-Semester 3 Master of Science (Physics) 301PH24-NUCLEAR AND PARTICLE PHYSICS
+Semester 3 M.Sc.
+Physics 301PH24-NUCLEAR AND PARTICLE PHYSICS

 - Utilizing the basic concepts of Nuclear and Particle physics, the forces, models and decay theory Nucleus of lattice. - Elementary particle physics and applications of Nuclear physics would be extensively discussed in this course. - > The detailed theory of accelerators - The primary objective is to teach the concepts of Nuclear and particle physical and important applications in nuclear physics.